piccolbo/autosig/README.rst

 But this is hardly well crafted.
 The order and naming of arguments isn't consistent.
 One function checks its argument right away.
 The next doesn't.
 The third attempts certain conversions to try and work with arguments that are not iterables or functions.
 There are reasons to build strict or tolerant APIs, but it's unlikely that mixing the two within the same API is a good idea, unless it's done deliberately (for instance offering a strict and tolerant version of every function).
 It wouldn't be difficult to fix these problems in this small API but we would end up with duplicated logic that we need to keep aligned for the foreseeable future.
 Let's do it instead the ``autosig`` way::

-  from autosig import param, Signature, autosig from collections import Iterable
+  from autosig import param, Signature, autosig, check from collections import Iterable